georgelgore/toolshare/README.md

 # Toolshare README

 ### Description
-Toolshare is a Ruby on Rails application built for Flatiron School's third module by @dansbands, @georgelgore, and @dansbands.
+Toolshare is a Ruby on Rails application built for Flatiron School's third module by Paul Kristapovich (https://github.com/pawlkris), George Gore (https://github.com/georgelgore), and Dan O'Dea(https://github.com/dansbands).
 The application is a platform for New Yorkers to rent tools from Toolshare.
 The app features:

 * Full CRUD functionality
 * PostgreSQL Database